 Although Balzac's is states away from a real vineyard, their wine is of impeccable quality, as if everything on their menu... and the price tag shows.
 Getting into Balzac's without a reservation is near impossible; the restaurant is very exclusive and upper class.
 A famous interior designer was hired to decorate Balzac's - dark, rich wood, matte silver fixtures and a deep red and light tan color scheme give Balzac's a gorgeous interior and captivating atmosphere.
 In the corner of the restaurant sits a beautiful grand piano and a sleek microphone, reserved for only the finest pianist and the most bewitching nightingale.
 Being the only high calibre French and Italian fusion restaurant in town, Balzac's is the place to be.

-The Olivier Apartments are in an attractive building in a nice, quiet part of Mariet.
+The Olivier Apartments are in an attractive three story building in a nice, quiet part of Mariet.
 The building used to be a cloth mill.
 After it's renovation it's got a typical 21st century style.
 It has a large water fountain as a centrepiece and beautiful English ivy climbs the building, grown to give the apartments a more expensive feel.
 The rent starts at $350 and increases by $100 for each additional bedroom.

-The Biltmore apartments are located in a bleak, red-brick building in the poorest area of the city (which is, admittedly not, that poor).
+The Biltmore apartments are located in a bleak, red-brick building in the poorest area of the town (which is, admittedly not, that poor).
 Biltmore is much less exclusive than the other housing developments; anyone who can pay the first and last month's rent upfront can get an apartment.
 Due to this the rooms are generally smaller and the provided appliances aren't so up-to-date.
 The available apartments are studios, 1 bedrooms, 2 bedrooms and 3 bedrooms.
 There are 8 floors in total.
 Rent starts at $200 and raises by $50 per bedroom.